 Every story and loss is unique so keep that in mind.
 Jairus struggled hard and we experienced trauma before his death as we tried to keep him alive, not only after.
 In addition, my husband and I were in a traumatic car accident only three weeks before he died.
 I experienced severe panic disorder for 17 months and my youngest child also experienced severe anxiety and panic too.

 The most important thing I want to share is: do whatever the heck it takes to stay above water the first two years!
 Here are the tools for child and suicide loss that stand out to me as most helpful for my journey:

 - Friends (mine and his) and family: to help bring his memorial to life, clean out his apartment, make some of the hard initial phone calls, and make us eat.
 I still haven’t finished closing all his accounts or going through all his belongings.
 Do things in your own time;

 - Community: especially the Left of Center Grief Circle of other women navigating child loss and meeting Kathy whose son Jared died by suicide just 5 days after Jairus and companioning each other; reaching out to my close friends when I was in despair and the circle of women in my Brave + Beautiful Community (I highly recommend a grief circle specific to child loss and ideally led by or co-hosted by someone with lived experience);

 - Micro-dosing with Psilocybin: in just two days it stopped 17 months of severe panic;

-- Writing: my journals and grief journal, and this resource page;
+- Writing: my journals and grief journal (now private), and this resource page;

 - Self-Trust + Self-Compassion: ample rest, Netflixing, lowering the bar, asking for help, going at my own pace;